umlaut Device Farm – for the revolution of testing

 Device farms cut effort and cost in software and hardware development.
 Powered by the cloud, they are efficient and highly scalable.
 Let’s bring them to all industries.

 All industries are facing challenges of digitalisation.
-That does not only mean that business models change, and the software side of a product gets more and more important, but also that development cycles are sped up by factors.
+That does not only mean that business models change, and the software side of a product gets more and more important, but also that development cycles are sped up by several factors.

-While software plays a bigger part than ever before, hardware also becomes more complex and the integration of hardware and software becomes a major challenge during development.
+While software plays a bigger part than ever before, hardware also becomes more complex and the integration of both hardware and software becomes a major challenge during development.
 The greatest struggle are the coordination and synchronisation of hardware and functional testing, software flashes and sanity tests while in the meantime the software is developed further and further.
 In the worst case, the tester's feedback only reaches the software developer when the software version is already outdated again.

 Device Farms revolutionize the testing process